MicrosoftDocs/power-pages-docs/power-pages-docs/configure/build-progressive-web-apps.md

 1. In the design studio, select **Pages** workspace.

-1. Select **Default offline page**
+1. Select **Default offline page**.

 1. Customize the page.

 > [!NOTE]
 > - You can't change the **Title** or **Partial URL** ("*/default-offline-page*") fields for the offline page.
 A default offline page will be shown to users if the offline page is missing.
-> - Depending on your browser, it might take few moments for you to see your changes to reflect.
+> - Depending on your browser, it might take a few moments for it to reflect your changes.
 After customizing the offline PWA experience, select **Preview** to clear the cache of your site.

 ### Test your site in offline mode